sebinxavi/kubernetes-ipstack-redis-app/README.md

 # Kubernetes Ipstack Redis App

-Here is an example of an simple web application which has a in-memory cache such as redis Redis deployment with 4 replicas and selector label app=redis-app in a three node kubernetes cluster.
+Here is an example of an simple web application which has a in-memory cache such as redis Redis deployment with 4 replicas in a three node kubernetes cluster that uses pod affinity.

 We want the web-servers to be co-located with the cache as much as possible.

+If we create the below two deployments, our three node cluster should look like this.

 ![alt text](https://i.ibb.co/q0SgPLk/pod-drawio.png)